square/apropos/README.md

     hero.2x.medium.jpg
     hero.2x.large.jpg

 In this example, `hero.jpg` would be your base image, most likely a mobile version. `hero.medium.jpg` would be swapped in at the 768px breakpoint, and `hero.large.jpg` would be swapped in at 1024px.
 On a high-dpi device, `hero.2x.jpg`, `hero.2x.medium.jpg`, and `hero.2x.large.jpg` would be used instead.
+Note that the order of the file extensions doesn't matter; `hero.2x.medium.jpg` and `hero.medium.2x.jpg` work exactly the same.

 ### Customization